Shares declined by 1.75 over 36 days, or a -17.2% annual rate. The options position produced a +383.3% yield on debit for a +3,887% annual rate.

-Implied volatility stands at 20%, which stands in the 51st percentile of its annual range and the 44th percentile of the most recent rise.
-The price used for analysis was $46.68.
+Implied volatility stands at 20%, which is times the VIX, a measure of volatility of the S&P 500 index.
+XLU’s volatility stands in the 53rd percentile of its annual range.
+The price used for analysis was $47.08.

 Decision for My Account